mediamonks/pota/CONTRIBUTING.md

 ```

 NOTE: [`create-pota`](core/create-pota) currently does not support project creation with local scripts packages.
 However, these can be easily installed after the project is created (see next section).
-To skip scripts selection you can pass `--scripts none`.
+To skip scripts selection you can pass `--no-scripts`.

 > Example: